Advanced Python

 Annotations

 Annotations in Python are a way to add metadata to functions, methods, and variables.
 They provide additional information about the types of arguments, return values, and other aspects of the code.
 Annotations do not affect the runtime behavior of the code; they are primarily used for documentation and static analysis by tools like linters, type checkers, and IDEs.
-Here's an overview of how annotations can be used in Python:- Function Annotations: Function annotations are specified using colons (
+Here's an overview of how annotations can be used in Python:- Function Annotations: Function annotations are specified using colons (:) after the parameter list, followed by the annotation expression.
+The annotation expression can be any valid Python expression.

 def greet(name: str, age: int) -> str: